Français

 16. I am not sure about my ovulation days, do I need to know?

-No, very few women can work out or predict their ovulation dates and actual pregnancies often occur outside ovulation days and certainly we have had many pregnancies during menstruation days.
-However the favourable days have a strong ph factor of the egg and sperm and pregnancies and ovulation are more likely to happen at that time.
-Whatever day you ovulate, the importance is to try to conceive on the days that are right for the favourable days and not at ovulation times which could be for either gender.
+No, very few women can work out or predict their ovulation dates and actual pregnancies sometimes occur outside ovulation days and few times we have had pregnancies during menstruation days.
+However the favourable days have a strong pH factor of the egg and sperm and pregnancies and ovulation are more likely to happen at that time.
+Whatever day you ovulate, the importance is to try to conceive on the days that are right for the favourable days and -when possible- at ovulation times.

 17. Will my husband's low sperm count effect my chances?

-Not usualy -it only takes one sperm and quantity is not an issue as long as there are sperms with either the chosen X or Y chromozone, which is nearly always the case.
+Not usualy -it only takes one sperm and quantity is not an issue as long as there are sperms with either the chosen X or Y chromozome, which is nearly always the case.

-18. I am confused at the choice of gender selection available?
+18. I am confused at the choice of gender selection methods available?

-Since we made the method available on the Internet in 1998 (a majority of our mothers are not internet patients) a great number of sites appeared copying our words with no research or basis.
+Since we made the method available on the Internet in 1998, a great number of sites appeared copying our words with no research or basis.
 They are not based on the way nature provides new cells but on other improbable factors if any and without research.
 You will find comments like "doctor X was able to work out from conception dates of 1000 women the sex of the child immediately".
 It does not happen that way.
 Our laboratory work took 6 years of tests and the calculations according to individual analyses' are possible only through a very complicated software inter-linking the parameters of each mother.

-19. Can I change the menstrual cycle to coincide with the polarity cycle ?
+19. Can I change my menstrual cycle to coincide with the polarity cycle?

-The days when the ph of the mother is not definable or strong, are called neutral days when you can conceive either sex; if the the conception happens during a favorable day for na specific gender according to your conception calendar, then both eggs will only accept either a boy or girl sperm as planned. so you can have twins of different sexes when the calendar is showing days when the polarity is not definable or weak when you should not attempt conception.
+The days when the pH of the mother is not definable or strong, are called neutral days when you can conceive either sex; if the conception happens during a favorable day for no specific gender according to your conception calendar, then both eggs will only accept either a boy or girl sperm as planned.
+So you can have twins of different sexes when the calendar is showing days when the polarity is not definable or weak when you should not attempt conception.

 We always ensure that we only talk or write to you personally without a prior explanation of the service we offer.
 You are balancing your family not only for your own greater happiness but also for them.
 Those who unlike you do not share the same imbalances are not qualified to judge as they are not in the same situation - if they were they would probably share your views.Once a mother has 2 boys, the chances are high that the next child will also be a boy as she is continuing to conceive in the same monthly ovulation cycle whereas with the calendar the ovulation time for the other gender are avoided.